 If you are going camping, a cooker, tent, air bed, cooking equipment and gas are essential.

-For food, you can either go to the supermarket in Melbourne or top-up in Port Campbell, Apollo Bay or Anglesea.
+For this reason, the best thing to do is to go to the supermarket in Melbourne or top-up in Port Campbell, Apollo Bay or Anglesea.

 When it comes to clothing, it all depends on the season.